d11wtq/php-docker/README.md

 to /www/httpd.conf.d/, again either by mounting a volume, or by using this image as a base image.

+#### PHP

 The main php.ini file resides in /www/php.ini, though it is kept to a minimum.

 Extending the PHP configuration can be done by adding \*.ini files to /www/php.ini.d/ using a volume, or by using this image as a base image.
 The default configuration is both minimal and strict.

-If you know what's you're doing, feel free to mount the entire /www/ directory as a volume and disregard the above, but make sure it contains at least an httpd.conf.
+If you know what you're doing, feel free to mount the entire /www/ directory as a volume and disregard the above, but make sure it contains at least an httpd.conf.
+Both Apache and PHP have been installed with `--prefix=/usr/local`.

 ### Web Access